Gaza-Shuhada/gazashuhada/docs/tasks_breakdown.md

 - [x] Integrate with audit log: Log all approve/reject actions with metadata
 - [x] Set `confirmedByMoh=false` for community-submitted records
 - [x] FIFO queue display (oldest first)
+- [x] **Photo Display**: 128x128px clickable thumbnails in moderation interface
+- [x] Click photo to open full-size in new tab
+- [x] Photo shown for both NEW_RECORD and EDIT submissions
+- [x] Photo replacement logic: New photo replaces old when EDIT approved
+- [x] **Records Table Photo Column**: 48x48px thumbnails with click-to-enlarge
+- [x] Hover effects and visual feedback on all photo elements

 ## Phase 6: Public API for Public Webapp 🚧 IN PROGRESS
 **Goal**: Enable public-facing webapp to query data and submit community contributions